 Living in a home where domestic abuse happens can have a serious impact on a child or young person's mental and physical wellbeing, as well as their behaviour.
 And this can last into adulthood.
 What's important is to make sure the abuse stops and that children have a safe and stable environment to grow up in.

-What counts as a criminal offence?
+What counts as a criminal offense?

 If the abuser has been violent towards your child this is a criminal offence and you can report the violence to the police and press charges.
 You can also pursue a civil remedy through the family courts by applying for an Injunction Order.
-It’s a criminal offence to breach a Non-Molestation Order and anybody ignoring an Order made against them will also be committing a criminal offence.
+It’s a criminal offense to breach a Non-Molestation Order and anybody ignoring an Order made against them will also be committing a criminal offense.

-The courts can also help you to stop that person intimidating and harassing you, and under some circumstances, the courts can order that person to move out of your home.
+The courts can also help you stop that person from intimidating and harassing you, and under some circumstances, the courts can order that person to move out of your home.
 Any children that live with you can also be protected.

 How can we support you?

 Tozers is very experienced in providing legal services to victims of domestic abuse.
-We support anyone who has suffered domestic abuse at the hands of controlling, coercive and/or abusive partners.
+We support anyone who has suffered domestic abuse at the hands of controlling, coercive, and/or abusive partners.
 Sarah Miller and Chlöe Harvey, based at our Newton Abbot office, are specialists and run our Domestic Abuse Response Team (DART).
 If you or someone you know has suffered abuse in a domestic environment, please contact us to discuss your situation with complete confidence.